PierreGode/MMM-DeepSpaceSignals/README.md

 - **LIGO/Virgo** – gravitational wave alerts
 - **ATNF Pulsar Database** – pulsar observations

-The URLs in the code are placeholders and should be replaced with real API endpoints before use.
+The default URLs shown above are placeholders.
+Replace them with the real API endpoints for your setup in the `apiUrls` section of the module configuration.

 ## License
 MIT